Delhi in a Day With Kids: A Child Friendly Itinerary

 Jai Hind Sound and Light Show takes place at 3 historic locations in the Red Fort, Old Delhi

 A separate ticket is required to enter the Red Fort, but your Jai Hind ticket gives you access after 6:00 pm.
+Buy tickets on the BookMyShow website.

 The Best Delhi Hotels to Stay at with Kids

-The Wrap-up on Delhi in a Day with Kids: A Child Friendly Itinerary
+Last Words on Delhi in a Day with Kids: A Child Friendly Itinerary

 This itinerary will give you and your kids a great day in Delhi.
 Between the sites you will see, and the sheer cultural differences of Delhi, your family is going to have a great Indian adventure.